A New Power is Rising.

 The Boy Who Fled His Faith

-Growing up, my favorite pastimes were drawing and reading, and I was voracious at both.
-I was not interested in learning my Catechism.
+Growing up, I was voracious at drawing and reading.
+But, I was not interested in learning my Catechism.
 In fact, I even used to hide the book behind the bulky TV in the living room.

 It didn’t work though.
 My dad was an apologist, and we still went to Sunday school and prayed together as a family.
 Whether I liked it or not, it impacted me.

-But my young imagination remained captivated by stories and creativity, and I proudly finished my first novel at 13.
-That started a lifelong love of worldbuilding and writing, and I wrote tons of stories that I’m too embarrassed to share, poetry that I might release, and stacks of children’s stories I intend to publish.
+My young imagination remained captivated by stories and creativity, and I proudly finished my first novel at 13.
+That started a lifelong love of worldbuilding and writing, and I wrote tons of stories that I’m too embarrassed to share, poetry that I’ll never release, and stacks of children’s stories I intend to publish.

 A Decision to be Catholic